OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 3. In the center of the cart a pole/pendulum is attached by an uncontrolled revolute joint.
 4. At the end of the first pole, a second pole is connected to the first pole by a second uncontrolled revolute joint.
 5. The system should have realistic physical behaviour, i.e. we use physical parameters like mass, momentum.
-6. We would like to be able to simulate the system from a given state $x_0$.
+6. We would like to be able to simulate the system from a given, or randomly chosen state $x_0$.
 7. The system is noisy.

 To simplify things we assume that the poles are massless.
 The mass is concentrated as point masses at the end of each pole.